 Applications will consist of a cover letter, in which the applicant will describe how their academic and research profile aligns with one or more of the UCD strategic themes (1.
 Creating a Sustainable Global Society, 2.
 Transforming through Digital Technology, 3.
 Building a Healthy World, 4.
 Empowering Humanity), a complete CV including all research publications and research grants to date together with any publications submitted for publication but not yet published, and the names and the contact details of three potential referees.
 Further details on the UCD strategic themes can be found at the following link http://www.ucd.ie/adastrafellows/

-School, College and Central committees will support the scoring of all applications in accordance with the Central Pool Academic Appointments Policy.
+The Board will score all applications in accordance with the Central Pool Academic Appointments Policy.
 This scoring includes the track record and potential of the applicant; the student:faculty ratio in the relevant school relative to comparator group norms for the discipline; the size, strength and potential of the relevant UCD discipline/cross-disciplinary area in a UCD Context; the alignment of the applicant with the priority areas of UCD; the contribution the applicant will make to EDI goals; and the current and future availability of suitable facilities.

-Applicants short-listed at the University level will be invited to interview and present a seminar to potential fellow colleagues.
+Applicants short-listed will be invited to interview and present a seminar to potential fellow colleagues.
 Scores will be adjusted based on performance in both the interview and the seminar, and a final decision will be made on whether or not an offer will be made.

 This comprehensive and robust selection process will assist UCD in deciding who will join us as Ad Astra Fellows.